What is Postpartum Depression?

 Postpartum depression (PPD) should not be taken lightly.
 You might have heard already of the “baby blues.”
 It is a term for new mothers that feel a little sad, worried, or fatigued.
 It is completely normal and usually fades in a few weeks.
 However, postpartum depression is a lot more powerful and lasts longer.
 It can cause severe mood swings, exhaustion, and a sense of hopelessness.
 The intensity of those feelings can make it difficult for you to care for your baby or yourself.
-It is a serious disorder, but it can be overcome through proper postpartum depression treatment.
+It is a serious mental health disorder, but it can be overcome through proper postpartum depression treatment.

 Most of the time, it happens within the first three months after delivery.
 But, without a doubt, it is an actual mental health condition that requires proper diagnosis and postpartum treatment.
 Untreated postpartum depression is a problem for the mother’s health and quality of life and can affect the baby’s well-being.
 This is according to the National Center for Biotechnology Information .

 A woman’s hormones change after childbirth.
 Insomnia contributes to stress.
 Some depression and sadness after giving birth are normal, but if they persist for more than a few weeks, postpartum depression may be present.
 The levels of two hormones, progesterone, and estrogen, drop very fast after a new mom gives birth.
 Thus, this change triggers mood swings.

 Those who show mild symptoms usually don’t get help.
 This can happen because they do not realize that what they’re experiencing is an actual condition or may not connect their feelings with the childbirth experience.